Head Coach and Founder

 Other podium appearances Nationally and Internationally across USA Fencing Epee events.

-Ilya has served as the USA Team coach at multiple World Cups bringing home the winner's Danube Cup from Bratislava CWE2019.
+Ilya has served as the USA Team coach at multiple World Cups.
 Every champion starts as a beginner and Ilya works with each fencer at their pace while always shooting for the stars.

 Doug Tableman has worked with fencers at all levels, from high school leagues to international world cups.
 His personalized approach allows him to tailor his coaching for every student, meeting their specific needs.
-Even in a group setting, Doug can engage each student personally.
+Coach Doug still competes locally and Nationally and some notable results from his students include:

 As an athlete, Doug competed on the Div 1 National Circuit while finishing his MBA at St. Johns.
 He understands the variety of demands that his students face, and is committed to helping them reach their goals in sports and academics.